 2. Can you take my fee from my refund?

 A: No, we do not provide this service.

 3. Can you deposit my refund into my bank account?

 A: Yes.
-If you pay for the preparation of the return up front, we can arrange to have your ATO refund deposited into a nominated bank account for you.
+When you pay for the preparation of the return up front, we can arrange to have your ATO refund deposited into a nominated bank account for you.

 4. Do I have to lodge a return?

 A: Each person's situation is different due to the age of the person, and the income and type of income earned.
 If you are unsure, please call us to determine your obligation.

 5. How long does it take for my refund to come back?